iter8-tools/canary-tekton-example/README.md

 In order to load a GitHub project and write/read a DockerHub image, in a Tekton pipeline, it is necessary to define `PipelineResource` resources.
 For additional details about `PipelineResource`, see the [Tekton documentation](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md).
 Two resources are needed, one for the git project and for the DockerHub image we will build.

-You can create the GitHub repo by cloning the [iter8 repo](https://github.com/iter8-tools/bookinfoapp-reviews) The Github resource can be specified as:
+You can create the GitHub repo by cloning or forking the [iter8 repo](https://github.com/iter8-tools/bookinfoapp-reviews) The Github resource can be specified as:

     kubectl --namespace ${NAMESPACE} apply --filename - <<EOF
     apiVersion: tekton.dev/v1alpha1